Pitta Dosha Guide

 Depending on your location and the climate around you, Pitta season may vary.
 Generally speaking, it begins in late spring and goes through early fall.
 Pitta season is the period of the longest, hottest days of the year.

-During this time, balaned, Pitta energy is ambitious, discerning, charismatic, strong-willed, and insightful.
+During this time, balanced, Pitta energy is ambitious, discerning, charismatic, strong-willed, and insightful.
 Out of balance, it sparks heat in the body and mind (such as inflammation, indigestion, heartburn, and fiery emotional responses like jealousy, criticism, and anger).

 What is Pitta Stage of Life?